okteto/okteto/samples/python/README.md

 - `command`: the start command of the development container.
 - `sync`: the folders that will be synchronized between your local machine and the development container.
+- `forward`: a list of ports to forward from your development container to localhost in your machine.
+This is needed to access the port 8080 of your application on localhost.
-- `reverse`: a list of ports to reverse forward from your development container to your local machine
+- `reverse`: a list of ports to reverse forward from your development container to your local machine.
+This is needed by the Python remote debugger.
 - `volumes`: a list of paths in your development container to be mounted as persistent volumes.
 This is useful to persist the pip cache.

 Also, note that there is a `.stignore` file to indicate which files shouldn't be synchronized to your development container.